YessinTrifa/SynapseEvent/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Recent Updates

+### v1.1.0 - Admin Dashboard UI Consolidation
+- **Consolidated Event Management**: Unified all event type tabs (Formation, Paddle, Partying, TeamBuilding, Anniversary) into a single "Events" tab for improved admin user experience
+- **Dynamic Event Filtering**: Added ComboBox filter to view events by type or see all events at once
+- **Dynamic Event Type Creation**: Admins can now create new event categories directly from the UI without code changes
+- **Streamlined Interface**: Reduced tab clutter and improved navigation efficiency in the admin dashboard

 ## Future Enhancements